Data frame manipulation with dplyr

 # ℹ 1,694 more rows

-B: (Bonus) Create a new column planet that has the value earth in every row.
+B: (Bonus) Use mutate() to create a new column planet that has the value earth in every row.
+We didn’t cover this kind of scenario, but go ahead and test your intuition!

 Click for the solution